 3.10.
 Bonus for Fiscal Year 2004 for Managing Discontinued Operations.
 No later than April 30, 2003, the Compensation Committee, in consultation with Apogee's Chief Executive Officer, will determine whether the Employee shall be eligible for a special bonus for fiscal year 2004 for his oversight of Apogee's discontinued curtainwall operations in Europe based upon the level of unresolved matters in France as of the end of fiscal year 2003.
-In all respects, the Employee's rights and obligations with respect to any special bonus for fiscal year 2004 for his oversight of Apogee's discontinued curtainwall operations in Europe based upon the terms and conditions of the Apogee Executive Incentive Plan as may be in effect from time-to-time.
+In all respects, the Employee's rights and obligations with respect to any special bonus for fiscal year 2004 for his oversight of Apogee's discontinued curtain-wall operations in Europe shall be determined in accordance with the terms and conditions of the Apogee Executive Incentive Plan as may be in effect from time-to-time.